mabau/pystencils/CONTRIBUTING.md

 Report bugs at [https://i10git.cs.fau.de/pycodegen/pystencils/-/issues](https://i10git.cs.fau.de/pycodegen/pystencils/-/issues).

-For pystincls, it is often necessary to provide the python and [SymPy](https://www.sympy.org/en/index.html) versions used and hardware information like the processor architecture and the compiler version used to compile the generated kernels.
+For pystencils, it is often necessary to provide the python and [SymPy](https://www.sympy.org/en/index.html) versions used and hardware information like the processor architecture and the compiler version used to compile the generated kernels.

 ### Fix Issues

 Look through the GitLab issues.
-There are different tags indicating the status of the issues.
+Different tags are indicating the status of the issues.
-The "bug" tag indicates problems with pystencils while the "feature" tag is a possibility to contribute own ideas to pystencils.
+The "bug" tag indicates problems with pystencils, while the "feature" tag shows ideas that should be added in the future.

 ### Write Documentation